KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 Let us now try to model the data as a property graph instead.
 I will use Neo4j and its query language Cypher because it is easy to get started with, and Cypher is easy to briefly explain.
-Do however keep in mind that there is no one query language for property graphs, as described in Sec. @sec:pg, so this section is not representative of property graphs as a whole.
+Do however keep in mind that there is no one query language for property graphs, as described in Sec. \ref{sec:pg}, so this section is not representative of property graphs as a whole.
 I do however think that it illustrates the idea of graph-based queries well.

-As Neo4j is a schemaless database system, there is no need to first _define_ the database, as was the case for the SQL database in Sec. @sec:sql-def.
+As Neo4j is a schemaless database system, there is no need to first _define_ the database, as was the case for the SQL database in Sec. \ref{sec:sql-def}.
 It is simply a matter of entering values into the database.
 Cypher is concise, so entering the same data about Ben Affleck that was entered in Sec.
-@sec:sql-def is a matter of four statements.
+\ref{sec:sql-def} is a matter of four statements.

 ```sql
 CREATE (TheTown:Movie {title: "The Town"})